mvolkmann/blog/src/ocaml.md

 "an industrial-strength functional programming language with an emphasis on expressiveness and safety."

-OCaml answers the question "Can you implement a type system so strong that it is nearly never necessary to specify types."
+OCaml answers the question "Can a programming language implement a type system so strong that it is nearly never necessary to specify types?"
+OCaml uses a variant of the Hindley–Milner type system, which is a type inference algorithm for statically typed functional programming languages.
+The Hindley–Milner type system has the ability to infer the most general types of expressions without requiring explicit type annotations in many cases.

 The Caml programming language is the predecessor of OCaml.
 The name is short for "Categorical Abstract Machine Language".